goellk/xraise_v2/README.md

 ## 🧠 Citation

-If you use this repository or parts of it in your work, please cite the **XRAISE** project appropriately.
+If you use this repository or parts of it in your work, please cite this github repository appropriately.

 ---